-This is a jidai-mono gidayu-kyogen describing the movements of Heike (the Taira clan) survivors, centering around Minamoto no Yoshitsune, who fell out with his elder brother Yoritomo after most of the Heike were killed.
+This is a jidai-mono gidayu-kyogen describing the movements of the Heike clan survivors, centering around Minamoto no Yoshitsune, who fell out with his elder brother Yoritomo after most of the Heike were killed.

-The scenes mainly performed today are: commonly called ‘Tokaiya’(The Tokaiya Boathouse) and ‘Daimotsunoura'(Daimotsu Bay) in which Taira no Tomomori, who was assumed to have committed suicide by jumping into the Dannoura sea, is actually alive and is planning to get revenge on Yoshitsune; commonly called ‘Sushiya’(Shimoichi Village, the Sushi ya), about Igami no Gonta who lost his life protecting Taira no Koremori and Koremori's child; and ‘Kawatsura Hogen Yakata’(The maison of Kawatsura Hogen, commonly called ‘Shi no kiri’) in which Yoshitsune gives Genkurogitsune (a fox that is transformed into Sato Tadanobu) the Hatsune no tsuzumi (hand drum) made from the skins of Genkurogitsune's parents.
+The scenes mainly performed today are: commonly called ‘Tokaiya’(The Tokaiya Boathouse) and ‘Daimotsunoura’(Daimotsu Bay) in which Taira no Tomomori, who was assumed to have committed suicide by jumping into the Dannoura sea, is actually alive and is planning to get revenge on Yoshitsune; commonly called ‘Sushiya’(The sushi shop), about Igami no Gonta who lost his life protecting Taira no Koremori and Koremori's child; and ‘Kawatsura Hogen Yakata’(The Maison of Kawatsura Hogen, commonly called ‘Shi no kiri’) in which Yoshitsune gives Genkurogitsune (a fox that is transformed into Sato Tadanobu) the Hatsune no tsuzumi (hand drum) made from the skins of Genkurogitsune's parents.

 Together with “Kanadehon Chushingura”(The Treasury of 47 Loyal Retainers), “Sugawara Denju Tenarai Kagami”(Sugawara and the Secrets of Calligraphy) is regarded as one of the three classic masterpieces in the gidayu-kyogen tradition.

 The dramatic approach in which characters that initially appear to be villains turn out to be good people is known as modori.